unicframework/unic/docs/Introduction.md

 └── index.php
 ```

-Unic framework allows users to create their own directory structure.
+In unic framework you can create your own directory structure.

 #### System directory
   system directory is main system directory of unic framework, where all the system files are stored.